Tips for Shooting Video That Can Be Heard As Well As Seen…!

 Tips for Best Possible Audio Quality Reproduction When Shooting with the Camera's Microphone…

 Here are some simple tips to get the best sound quality using only the on-board microphone for sound

-- Shoot in as quiet a location as possible.
-Ambient background noise such as traffic and people talking are easy to pick up.
+* Shoot in as quiet a location as possible.
+Ambient background noise, such as traffic and people talking, are easily picked up

 Some cameras have manual noise reduction controls also.
 On low-end camcorders they